atlopes/iCal4VFP/examples.md

 END:VCALENDAR
 ```

-Note how property are instantiated with their own values.
-In case of dates, since all are UTC dates, a flag is passed to the value setting to signal the case.
+Note how properties are instantiated with their own values.
+In case of dates, since they all are UTC dates in the example, a flag is passed to the value setting to signal the case.

 ```foxpro
 m.TstEvent.AddICproperty(CREATEOBJECT("iCalPropDTSTAMP", {^1996-07-04 12:00:00}, ICAL_DATE_IS_UTC))